pagekit/docs/guides/create-an-extension.md

 ## Package definition: composer.json

 The `composer.json` contains all information on your extension package.
-This is needed when distributing the extension via the [marketplace](../user-interface/marketplace.md), but is also important for how the extension is listed in the administration panel.
+This is needed when distributing the extension via the [marketplace](../user-interface/marketplace.md), but it's also important for how the extension is listed in the administration panel.

 ```json
 {